A top of page original.jpg

 • We respect the family’s religious and cultural backgrounds and beliefs and accommodate any special requirements wherever possible and practical to do so.

-• Each child’s journey at preschool starts with a comprehensive discussion with a manage and a key worker.
+• Each child’s journey at preschool starts with a comprehensive discussion with a manager and a key worker.

 • Staff are available to chat to every day though we ask that longer discussions be done at the end of session where possible.